Battle of Kulikovo: Main clash

-The end
+End

 The losses in the battle were great.
 A third of the commanders of 23 "banners" were killed in action.
 Grand Prince Dmitry himself survived, although wounded and fainted from exhaustion.
 His entire escort died or scattered and he was hardly found among the corpses.
 For six days the victorious army stood "on the bones".

 Aftermath

 Upon learning of Mamai's defeat, Prince Jogaila turned his army back to Lithuania.
 People of the Ryazan Land attacked separate detachments coming from the battlefield, plundered them and taken prisoners (the question of the return of prisoners remained actual for twenty years, it was mentioned in the Moscow–Ryazan Treaties of 1381 and 1402).
 Prince Dmitry of Moscow began to prepare for reprisal, but Prince Oleg of Ryazan fled (according to the Nikon Chronicle, "to Lithuania") and the Ryazan boyars received Moscow governors.
 Soon Prince Oleg returned to power, but he was forced to accept Prince Dmitry as his sovereign ("older brother") and to sign a treaty of peace.

 Mukhammad-Bulek, Mamai's figurehead Khan, was killed in battle.
 Mamai escaped to the Genoese stronghold Caffa in Crimea.
 He assembled a new army, but now he did not have a "legitimate khan" and his nobles defected to his rival Tokhtamysh khan.
 Mamai again fled to Caffa and was killed there.
 The war with Moscow had led Mamai's Horde to a complete crash.
 With one stroke Tokhtamysh received full power, thus eliminating the 20-year split of the Golden Horde.
 According to historian Gorsky, it was Tokhtamysh who received the most concrete political benefit from the defeat of Mamai.

 Prince Dmitri, who became known as Donskoy (of the Don) after the battle, did not manage to become fully independent from the Golden Horde, however.
-In 1382, Khan Tokhtamysh launched another campaign against the Grand Duchy of Moscow.
+In 1382, Khan Tokhtamysh launched another campaign against the Principality of Moscow.
 He captured and burned down Moscow, forcing Dmitri to accept him as sovereign.
 However, the victory at Kulikovo was an early sign of the decline of Mongol power.
 In the century that followed, Moscow's power rose, solidifying control over the other Russian principalities.
 Russian vassalage to the Golden Horde officially ended in 1480, a century after the battle, following the defeat of the Horde's invasion at the great stand on the Ugra River.

 Legacy

-The site of the battle is commemorated by a memorial church, built from a design by Aleksey Shchusev.